United Kingdom

 Schools 1/10

-D1 AI literacy curriculum exists in schools 1 Department for Education AI guidance for schools published; voluntary, not binding [1], [2], [5]
+D1 AI literacy curriculum exists in schools 1 DfE AI guidance for schools is voluntary, not binding.
+Schools White Paper (Feb 2026) commits to embedding digital and media literacy across the refreshed national curriculum (first teaching from 2028); not yet legislation.
+[1], [2], [5]

 D2 Curriculum is binding law or mandate 0 Guidance only; no binding curriculum mandate, no standards, no assessment [1], [5]